How to use London Buses

 London bus route maps

-Don’t be put off!
-When you arrive in London, pick up the more user-friendly paper version from an underground station.
-This has a simple bus map on the back which is more useful for visitors.
+A paper version of the central London bus map is available from underground stations.
+This has the simplified bus map on the back which is more useful for visitors.
 It shows the main places of interest and most useful bus routes in central London (zone 1).
 It also lists all the routes and their main destinations on the back of the map.

-If you want to see a central London bus map before you arrive, Bensons London Bus Map and Guide for Visitors is a good one.
+If you want to buy a central London bus map before you arrive, Bensons London Bus Map and Guide for Visitors is a one of the best.

 London bus route planner